 Women’s lives are busy.
 Sure, there are a few who have managed to clear out all of the extra life clutter and have streamlined, incredibly relaxed lives.
 (Someday that will be me! 🙂 ) But the vast majority of women are under a crazy amount of pressure.

-We are usually the keeper of the home, budget & family schedules.
-We deal with the family issues & relationships.
+We are usually the keeper of the home, budget, and family schedules.
+We deal with family issues and relationships.
 We often work outside the home AND are sometimes enrolled in college or other training.
 All too often, we put ourselves at the very end of the to-do list.

 To be brutally honest, we often don’t even MAKE the list.

-Giving yourself permission to pursue a hobby or creative outlet is CRUCIAL to your mental health.
+Giving yourself permission to pursue a creative outlet is crucial to your overall health and self-esteem.

 Benefits of Creativity

 Clearer/calmer mind – Keeping everything you’re thinking inside your mind is impossible.
 No matter how hard you try, the jumble of thoughts and feelings will fight to be released.

 Less stress – As those thoughts and feelings fight for release, you suffer.
 Eventually, everything will come out… either as ugly words, mental or physical illness, or as a complete breakdown.
 A creative outlet will help relieve the stress and allow you to relax.